HyperviewHQ/hyperview_docs/documentation/api-changelog/topics/api_changes_4_2_to_4_3.md

 > Returns an individual credential.

-These endpoints have moved to the V5 version of the API
+[^1]: These endpoints have moved to version 5 of the API.

 ## What's Changed